nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

 * The ``<sec_tag>`` parameter is an integer.
   It indicates to the modem the credential of the security tag to be used for establishing a secure connection.
-  It is associated with a credential, i.e. certificate or PSK.
+  It is associated with a credential, that is, a certificate or PSK.
 The credential should be stored on the modem side beforehand.

 * The ``<peer_verify>`` parameter can accept one of the following values: